Colorado

 • Relief programs for:

 • Personal Property Tax: Yes, rates and exemptions vary.
-65 and over, veterans, and the disabled may be able to defer taxes.
+65 and over and active military may be able to defer taxes.
 A property tax work-off program is available to taxpayers.

 Inheritance & Estate Taxes: None